 I can keep on removing more parts of that URL until I finally get down to the following address, which still shows me the very same page:

 If I search for the Target page for the piano at Google and Yahoo and Bing, on a search for “Suzuki Home Digital Piano” (without the quotation marks), the URL that those search engines show me for the piano at Target is:

-Both Google and Yahoo were granted patents this week on how they might address the problem of multiple addresses for the same page on a dynamic site when they crawl or index pages on the web.
+Both Google and Yahoo were granted patents this week on how they might address the problem of multiple addresses for the same page on a dynamic site when search spiders from those sites crawl or index pages on the web.
 Google’s patent dates back to 2003, and Yahoo’s was filed in 2006.
 Coincidentally, both were granted on the same day.

-It’s possible that all three search engines are using similar approaches to solve this problem, but it doesn’t always work as cleanly as in the Target example.
+It’s possible that search spiders from all three search engines are using similar approaches to solve this problem, but it doesn’t always work as cleanly as in the Target example.

 If I decide that I want to buy a welder, I might go to the Sears web site, and choose something like the Craftsman MIG Welder with Cart.